migdav/projects/README.md

     https://www.youtube.com/watch?v=-f8N4FEQWyY
     1.1 press 'start' apache and mySQL

+2. Create a database
+    2.1 Write in browser localhost/phpmyadmin
+    2.2 Create database with name transferapp.sql
+    2.3 Import transferapp.sql

-2. Install composer
+3. Install composer
     https://getcomposer.org/

-3. Download the laravel zip project from github
+4. Download the laravel zip project from github

-4. Drag unzipped folder to xampp/htdocs folder
+5. Drag unzipped folder to xampp/htdocs folder

-5. Open terminal (CMD) and write these commands:
+6. Open terminal (CMD) and write these commands:
-    5.1 cd <i>your file location<i>
+    5.1 cd <i>yourUnzippedFolderLocation<i>
+    5.2 composer install

+7. There are two options to run the application
+    A Using a terminal
+        A.1 Write command: php artisan serve
+        A.2 Wopy the shown link and paste it in browser.
+It should loo like this -> http://127.0.0.1:8000 B Using a browser
+        B.1 Write localhost/<i>FolderNameWhereYourProjectIs<i>
+        B.2 Click on the folder and find the folder inside with title <i>public<i> and click it

+8. Try it :)